iCloud Photos

 Key Features

-• Multi-user support with authentication and per-user access control
+• Multi-user accounts with per-user library paths and access controls

 Use Cases